ambyint/full-stack-coding-challenge/README.md

 STATE: 2
 ZIP: 12
 ```
+**NOTE** A full address is formed in the same order of the parts listed above.

 #### Submission Instructions
 - Clone this repository and commit your changes locally (or to a separate remote repository)